Sheffield

-Sheffield played a crucial role in the Industrial Revolution, with many significant inventions and technologies having developed in the city.
-In the 19th century, the city saw a huge expansion of its traditional cutlery trade, when stainless steel and crucible steel were developed locally, fuelling an almost tenfold increase in the population.
+Sheffield played a crucial role in the Industrial Revolution, developing many significant technologies.
+In the 19th century, the city saw a huge expansion of its traditional cutlery trade, when processes for high-quality stainless steel and crucible steel were invented.
+This fuelled an almost tenfold increase in the population.
 Sheffield received its municipal charter in 1843, becoming the City of Sheffield in 1893.
 International competition in iron and steel caused a decline in these industries in the 1970s and 1980s, coinciding with the collapse of coal mining in the area.
-The Yorkshire ridings became counties in their own right in 1889, the West Riding of Yorkshire county was disbanded in 1974.
-The city then became part of the county of South Yorkshire; this has been made up of separately-governed unitary authorities since 1986.
+The Yorkshire ridings became counties in their own right in 1889; the West Riding of Yorkshire county was disbanded in 1974.
+The city then became part of the county of South Yorkshire; this has been made up of separately governed unitary authorities since 1986.
 The 21st century has seen extensive redevelopment in Sheffield, consistent with other British cities.
 Sheffield's gross value added (GVA) has increased by 60% since 1997, standing at £11.3 billion in 2015.
 The economy has experienced steady growth, averaging around 5% annually, which is greater than that of the broader region of Yorkshire and the Humber.